megnergit/Microk8s_PostgreSQL_M1/README.md

 We aim to conduct experiments running PostgreSQL on a microk8s cluster.
 Our goals include:

 - Evaluating whether it is reasonable to run PostgreSQL on a microk8s cluster.
-- Setting up a high-availability configuration with one primary and two secondaries.
+- Setting up a high-availability configuration with one primary and two secondaries using CloudNativePG.
-- Implementing automatic failover using Stolon.
 - Utilizing external persistent storage provided by Longhorn.

 ---